Edouard-Legoupil/Humanitarian-Survey-analysis/README.md

 >     * A learning objective: Create a default map by centering on a certain location, setting a default zoom level, and adding markers or pins to your map.
 >     * Some functions introduced/used: `setView()`, `addMarkers()`, `addTiles()`

-> Chapter 2 - Plotting Points
+> Chapter 2 - Deal with hierarchical data / Connect nested frame
 >   * Lesson 2.1 - Introduction to IPEDS Data
 >     * A learning objective: Clean up a map to restore the default view.
 Create a map step-by-step to gain a better understanding of how your data will dictate the map you create.
 >     * Some functions introduced/used: `clearMarkers()`, `clearBounds()`, `count()`, `arrange()`